 The social worker strives to address human problems.
-Social work is professional work with individuals, couples, families, groups, organizations, or communities to enhance their social functioning, resolve problems, and to create conditions conducive to those goals.
+Social work is professional work with individuals, couples, families, groups, organizations or communities to enhance their social functioning, resolve problems and to create conditions conducive to those goals.
 Social workers also address institutional, governmental, and organizational policies, laws, and regulations in an effort to create services that are responsive to the needs of vulnerable people and populations.

-The Social Work Program of Hood College is committed to the provision of quality generalist education, grounded in a strong liberal arts foundation, and integrated with the knowledge, methods, values and ethics of the social work profession.
+The Social Work Program at Hood College is committed to the provision of quality generalist education, grounded in a strong liberal arts foundation and integrated with the knowledge, methods, values and ethics of the social work profession.
 The program strives to create a dynamic learning community that fosters the each student's strengths while underscoring the critical thinking related to diverse populations and practice methods.
-The program also promotes the development and advancement of professional knowledge, practice, research, and services relevant for diverse populations while addressing social and economic justice and other challenges for the future.
+The program also promotes the development and advancement of professional knowledge, practice, research and services relevant for diverse populations while addressing social and economic justice and other challenges for the future.
 Through academic and professional experiences, the social work program prepares students to accept responsibility to address the needs of individuals throughout the life course.

-The Hood College social work major is based on a foundation in the liberal arts.
+The social work major is based on a foundation in the liberal arts.
 Both the classroom and the field components of the program are designed to prepare the student for entry-level generalist social work practice and graduate study in social work.
 The Council on Social Work Education's Educational Policy and Accreditation Statements (EPAS) are available here.

 Learn more about:

 Requirements for the pre-professional practice in social work minor